lefherz/academics/README.md

 # My academic works
 I'm publishing and saving my academic works here on github for better public usage and to keep track on them. most of them are in german, I'm afraid.
-Available under the WTFPL.
+All are available under the WTFPL.

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
 Version 2, December 2004